Read time 3 minutes

 Malicious attacks can create a jolting impact on the data on the cloud platforms and challenge organizations in the field of compliance.
 Malicious attacks or unauthorized access to the system by hackers continue to be the focal point of concern for the organizations since both involve radical data alteration and permanent data deletion.
 Recovery options and methods for items or mailboxes are limited when these events occur.

 Gartner Research Report of 2017 stated that “Infrastructure and operations leaders using or evaluating Office 365 are considering investments in third-party tools for accelerated recovery options.”
-Kernel Office 365 Backup & Restore is a third-party backup tool that helps in backup and recovery of deleted or corrupted data.
+Kernel Office 365 Backup and Restore is a third-party backup tool that helps in backup and recovery of deleted or corrupted data.
 It ensures that whatever data is lost due to a security breach or malware attacks is not gone forever.
 The tool saves Exchange/Office 365 mailboxes as PST without Outlook and exports user/archive/shared mailboxes & public folders to PST files.
 Prior to backup and restore Office 365 data, it filters mailbox by Date, Item Type.
 Also, it restores healthy PST files to Office 365 mailboxes.